yym68686/Cerebr/README.md

 - 📝 **Comprehensive Q&A** - Support webpage content Q&A, PDF document Q&A, image Q&A and more
 - 🎨 **Elegant Rendering** - Perfect support for Markdown text rendering and LaTeX math formula display
 - ⚡ **Real-time Response** - Stream output for instant AI replies
+- ⏹️ **Flexible Control** - Support stopping generation at any time, sending new messages will stop the current generation
 - 🌓 **Theme Switching** - Support light/dark themes to protect your eyes
 - 🌐 **Web Version** - Support web version, no installation required, accessable from any browser, support vercel, GitHub Pages and cloudflare pages deployment